Coatings for turbine blades

 Recent generations of superalloys for single crystal turbine blades contain relatively high percentages of refractory elements such as Ta, W or Re which enhance the high-temperature mechanical properties (Chen, 1997).

-comparison of different coatings for their resistance to oxidation and corrosion
+Comparison of different coatings for oxidation and corrosion resistance

 Optimum coating composition in relation to oxidation and hot-corrosion resistance, after M. Schütze, Corrosion and Environmental Degradation Vol. II, Wiley-VCH, 2000.

-The two most widely used types of coatings are aluminides (NiAl or Ni2Al3) and MCrAlY (`emcrawlee', where M is Fe and/or Cr) coatings.
-The formers are obtained by surface enrichment by diffusion, the later by plasma spray or EBPVD.
-An additional ceramic coating is often applied to high-temperature components (TBC, thermal barrier coating).
-In this context, the oxidation resistant coatings also provide a `transition' layer on which the TBC adheres better than on the substrate.
-For this reason, the oxidation resistant layer is also referred to as bond coat.
+The two most widely used types of coatings are aluminides (NiAl or Ni2Al3) and MCrAlY coatings (where M is Fe, Co and/or Ni).
+The former are obtained by surface enrichment by diffusion, the latter by plasma spray or EBPVD.
+An additional ceramic coating is often applied to high-temperature components (TBC).
+In this context, the oxidation resistant coatings also provide a 'transition' layer on which the TBC adheres better than on the substrate.
+For this reason, the oxidation resistant layer is also referred to as a bond coat.

 When the Al content of the coating is too low, other oxides than α-Al2O3 may form, the nature of which depends on the exact composition of the coating.
 For reasons which will be explained later on, this can result in failure and is therefore to be avoided.

-Blade integrity is now critically dependent on these coatings and possibly additional ceramic thermal barrier coatings.
-Unfortunately, `prime-reliability', the concept of a coating whose life does no longer condition that of the blade, has not been achieved yet.
-With the increasing cost of the blades themselves, the practise of coating renewal has developed.
+Blade integrity is now critically dependent on these coatings and additional ceramic thermal barrier coatings.
+Unfortunately, 'prime-reliability', the concept of a coating whose life no longer conditions that of the blade, has not been achieved yet.
+With the increasing cost of the blades themselves, the practice of coating renewal has developed.
 In this operation, a gas turbine is taken apart, each blade is dismantled, its surface cleaned and a new coating applied.

 With, on one hand, the prospect of coating failure leading to catastrophic blade loss, and on the other hand an extremely expensive maintenance process, it is no surprise that much research is dedicated to improving the evaluation of remnant life.